 Fig. 1 shows a schematic diagram of the connections for parallel operation of three tap changers by out-of-step switch control.
-It will become evident as the discussion continues that, while three units are illustrated, the circuit will work equally well for two units or for more than three units by simply subtracting or adding identical units.
+It will become evident as the discussion continues that, while three units are illustrated, the circuit will work equally well for two units or for more than three units by simply adding or subtracting identical units.

-In Fig. 1, the paralleling switch (contacts PS1 through PS8) is shown with unit 1 set to be the master unit and units 2 and 3 to be follower units.
-The cam operated switches, OS1, OS2, LRA, LLA, 122, 120, are shown for a typical position of the tap changer.
-(For the next position, OS2 would be closed instead of OS1.
-For maximum lower position only, LLA would be open.
-For the maximum raise position only, LRA would be open).
+In Fig. 1, the paralleling switch (contacts PS2, PS3, PS4, PS5), is shown with unit 1 set to be the master unit and units 2 and 3 to be follower units.
+The cam-operated switches, OS1, OS2, LRA, LLA, 122, 120 are shown for an odd numbered position of the tap changer.
+(For an even numbered position, OS2 would be closed instead of OS1.
+For position 1, only, LLA would be open.
+For the maximum boost position only, LRA would be open).
 All relays are shown de-energized.
 The box marked "initiating circuits" represents all equipment, manual and automatic, for controlling the tap changer operation; that is, manual control switch, voltage regulating relay, line drop compensator, time delay relays.
 The relays shown as "SL" and "SR" represent the motor control relays or contactors which complete the circuits to the motor to cause tap changer operation.
 Details of the initiating and motor control circuits are given in other instruction leaflets.
-Fig. 1 shows a type 1 out-of-step switch.
+Fig. 1 shows a Type 1 out-of-step switch.